Astro-WiZ/Astro-WiZ/README.md

-<h1 align="center">Hey there 👋, I'm Astro-WiZ</h1>
+<h1 align="center">👋 Hey there, I'm Sagar Thapa (Astro-WiZ)</h1>
-<h3 align="center">Backend Developer | Node.js & Django| Linux Enthusiast</h3>
+<h3 align="center">Beginner Backend Developer | Node.js & Django | Linux Enthusiast</h3>

 ---

 ### ⚡ About Me

-I'm a backend developer with a strong focus on building scalable, performant APIs and services using **Node.js**, **Express**, and **PostgreSQL**.
+I'm a backend developer with a focus on building scalable, performant APIs and services using **Node.js**, **Express**, and **PostgreSQL**.
 I enjoy writing clean code and building efficient systems.
 When I’m not coding, I’m usually experimenting with Linux or learning more about backend architecture.

 ---